‘Cheers’ And ‘Look Who’s Talking’ Actress Kirstie Alley Passes Away at 71 - NewsBreak

 According to her children, Alley was being treated at the Moffitt Cancer Center in Florida.

-‘Cheers’ And ‘Look Who’s Talking’ Actress Kirstie Alley Passes Away at 71 was originally published on myhoustonmajic.com
+The post ‘Cheers’ And ‘Look Who’s Talking’ Actress Kirstie Alley Passes Away at 71 appeared first on 92 Q .

 Comments / 0